Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Form 5472 explained

 What Is Form 5472?
-Complete Definition for Foreign LLC Owners
+The Complete 2026 Guide for Foreign-Owned US LLCs

 form 5472 — explained — conceptual illustration of the IRS information return